Practical-Formal-Methods/pi-fuzz/README.md

 # π-fuzz: Metamorphic Action Policy Testing Framework

-π-fuzz is a metamorphic action policy testing framework implemented as part of our ISSTA 2022 paper _	Metamorphic Relations via Relaxations: An Approach to Obtain Oracles for Action-Policy Testing_.
+π-fuzz is a metamorphic action policy testing framework implemented as part of our ISSTA 2022 paper _Metamorphic Relations via Relaxations: An Approach to Obtain Oracles for Action-Policy Testing_.
 In this document, we provide instructions for installing dependencies for running π-fuzz and replicating the results.

 ## Setup
 Here are the 8 steps of making your working environment ready for π-fuzz:

 1. After creating a Ubuntu 20.04 installed Docker image,
-2. Ensure that `Python3.8` and `pip3` are installed.
+2. Ensure that `Python3` and `pip3` are installed.
-4. Install `Cython` as follows: `pip install cython`
-5. Install other required packages as follows: `apt-get install gcc python3-dev python3-dev g++`
-6. Install `conda` package manager by following instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+3. Install `conda` package manager by following instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
-7. Clone the repository in a desired directory and enter.
+4. Clone the repository in a desired directory and enter in it.
-8. Create a new conda environment with the following command `conda env create -f environment.yml`.
+5. Create a new conda environment with the following command `conda env create -f environment.yml`.
-9. Upon creation activate the environment with `conda activate pi-fuzz`.
+6. Upon creation activate the environment with `conda activate pi-fuzz`.

+Now you are ready to run π-fuzz.

 ## Getting Started
 `run.py` is the entry point to π-fuzz.
 It first launches the fuzzer and then calls the oracle to identify bugs with given configurations.
 Below parameters determines π-fuzz configurations along with `config.py` file.
 The settings in `config.py` file were kept the same accross all experiments presentd in the paper.